ccmdi/obsidian-components/README.md

 * **Timeline** - timeline of periodic notes
 * **Widget space** - a customizable container for multiple components

+> The Map component has been replaced by its own [dedicated plugin](https://github.com/ccmdi/obsidian-map-plus).

 ## Usage
 The easiest way to get started is by typing a codeblock and whichever component you want to use inside a note (e.g. \`\`\`reminders).
 This will prompt autocomplete by default, which will guide you through all the possible arguments for that component.